serraict/dremio-firebird-connector/README.md

 ## Building and Installation

 1. In root directory with the pom.xml file run `mvn clean install`
-2. Take the resulting .jar file in the target folder and put it in the \dremio\jars folder in Dremio
+2. Take the resulting .jar file in the target folder and put it in the `/dremio/jars` folder in Dremio
+3. Run `./scripts/get_jaybird.sh` to download the [JDBC driver](https://firebirdsql.org/en/jdbc-driver/).
-3. ❌ Take the Jaybird JDBC driver from [Jaybird download page](https://firebirdsql.org/en/jdbc-driver/) and put in in the \dremio\jars\3rdparty folder
+   It will be stored in `./target/3rdparty` and put in in the `/dremio/jars/3rdparty` folder
 4. Restart Dremio

-## Adding a SQLite Source in Dremio
+## Adding a Firebird Source in Dremio

 Once the connector has been added, log in to Dremio.
 Inside Dremio, click on the plus sign to add a new data source, ❌ and select Firebird from the list of available sources.
 ❌ In the 'New Firebird Source' window enter a name and the name of a Firebird database to connect to and click Save.

 ## References